hapax/hapax.github.io/assets/patterns.md

 If we could read patterns directly off their manifestations, recurrence would be a trivial matter.
-But the laws of gravitation are not written in the stars, or the arc of a tennis ball.
+But the laws of gravitation are not written in the stars or the arc of a tennis ball.
+In physics, it takes careful observation to find regularities, and considerably more work to uncover the laws which produce these regularities.
+It's tempting to